DerrickMokaya/DerrickMokaya/README.md

-Derrick Mokaya B.S.
+Derrick Mokaya
-Data Analyst | Data Scientist | IT Support Specialist
+Cybersecurity | Security Analyst | IT Support Specialist

 👋 Hi there!
 I'm Derrick, a passionate data enthusiast with over four years working experience as a Data Entry Specialist.